Jurgen-Allewijn/Workshop-K8S/k8s/k8s-cluster/README.md

 > After about 5~10 min the cluster should be deployed

-# Get admin credentials to allow you to access the cluster with kubectl
+# Get credentials to allow you to access the cluster with kubectl
+Using the switch --admin or -a admin credentials are added.
 Default is user credentials

 ```bash
 az aks get-credentials --resource-group rg-AKS-workshop --name AKS-Workshop --admin